neurologic/Comparative-Animal-Behavior/syllabus.md

 **Email Policy**
 I do my best to respond to emails within 24 hours.
 However, I cannot guarantee email communication over the weekend as this time is reserved for family.

+**Covid Safety**
+Covid-19 remains a major public health crisis, and as such a threat to education.
+In line with peer institutions and CDC guidelines, to protect the particularly vulnerable among us, and to preserve our ability to meet in person, masking is the default for our classroom and lab instruction.
+Please wear N95, KN95, or KF94 masks.
+Your mask should fit properly over both your nose and mouth.
+If you need a mask, please let me know.
+After the first two weeks of instruction, and upon evidence of low community spread (as defined by the CDC), we may decide to make masking optional after an anonymous survey of the class.
+Please test yourself at any signs of Covid symptoms.
+If you have tested positive or have symptoms that you think are Covid related, please do not come to class.
+We will make arrangements for you.

+**Writing Workshop**
+Working on your writing?
+Don’t go it alone!
+Instead, make a free one-on-one appointment with peer writing tutors at the Writing Workshop.
+Trained to help Wesleyan writers at any stage of the writing process, writing tutors are available for online appointments, Sunday - Friday at a range of times.
+Let us help you get your ideas out of your head and onto paper!
+Make an appointment by going to Wesportal→ Academics-->Writing Workshop Account.
+You’ll be asked to make an account before being brought to our online scheduler.
+Want semester long support?
+Apply for a writing mentor who will work with you for an hour every week.
+Focus on specific writing tasks like organization and time management with the help of a trained peer all while earning a .25 credit!
+[Learn more here](https://www.wesleyan.edu/writing/writingworkshop/resourcesforstudents/index.html) or email Professor [Lauren Silber](mailto:lsilber@wesleyan.edu) or the [Ford Fellow](mailto:writingworks@wesleyan.edu).

 **Deadlines**
 Assignment due dates are available from the start of the semester.
 Students are expected to meet all deadlines.
 Extracurricular activities (sports, social/volunteer activities) and other academic commitments are unacceptable excuses for rescheduling requests.
 Rescheduling a test will only be considered in unforeseen and extreme circumstances.